Abhishek-M-2025/murf-livekit-starter/README.md

 ---

+## Day 6: Outbound SIP Calling

+Day 6 adds **outbound SIP calling**, allowing the voice agent to initiate phone calls and communicate with users through a SIP/telephony connection.

+### Features

+* The agent can initiate outbound SIP calls.
+* Voice conversations can use the same STT → LLM → Murf Falcon TTS pipeline.
+* This extends the Health Access agent from browser-based conversations to phone-based interactions.

+---

 ## Day 7: Human Support Escalation

 Day 7 adds a **human-support escalation flow** for cases where the voice agent cannot confidently resolve the user's request.

 ### Features

-* The agent can recognize when a conversation needs human assistance.
+* The agent can identify conversations that require human assistance.
-* It can politely inform the user that the issue will be escalated to a human support representative.
+* It can politely inform the user that the request needs to be escalated.
-* This provides a safe fallback instead of guessing or giving unreliable information.
+* This provides a safe fallback instead of guessing or providing unreliable information.

 ---